 - 1. All swine must be identified by an official ear tag or registration. - 2.
-Swine must be free of visual evidence of the following diseases and conditions: erysipelas, atrophic rhinitis, manage and open or draining wounds. - 3.
-No person shall import into Massachusetts from outside the state any swine which have been pseudorabies vaccinated.
+Swine must be free of visual evidence of the following diseases and conditions: erysipelas, atrophic rhinitis, mange, and open or draining wounds. - 3.
+No person shall import into Massachusetts from outside the state any swine which have been pseudorables vaccinated.
 M.G.L. c.
 129 §14E. - 4.
-No person shall import into Massachusetts swine from Stage I or Stage II Pseudorabies States. - 5.
 All swine shall originate from qualified pseudorabies-free herds or monitored herds in qualified pseudorabies free States only.
 The pseudorabies status of the exhibitor's state can be obtained from the state veterinarian's office in each state.